Pumpkin Chocolate Chip Cookies

 -

-In a separate bowl whisk the flour, baking soda, baking powder, pumpkin pie spice, and salt until evenly combined so the leaveners do not clump and cause tunneling.
+In a separate medium bowl, whisk the flour, baking soda, baking powder, pumpkin pie spice, and salt until evenly mixed.

 -